-This (correction) convinced the majority of market opinion that the bull was over.
-However there was a young independent observer by the name of Richard Russell who noted that the market had not yet shown characteristics of a phase III.
-Instead the market had been busy climbing the wall of worry and hadn’t had time to become manic yet.
-He therefore made a market call that one should buy the correction and hold on and wait for the phase III.
+This (correction) convinced the majority of the market opinion that the bull was over.
+However, there was a young independent observer by the name of Richard Russell who noted that the market had not yet shown characteristics of phase III.
+Instead, the market had been busy climbing the wall of worry and hadn’t had time to become manic yet.
+He, therefore, made a market call that one should buy the correction and hold on and wait for phase III.
 His career took off from there.

 Richard Russell, first among equals

-I am certainly no Richard Russell, but in mid-2011, my metals' decision was motivated by the same reasoning he had reached concerning the DOW.
+I am certainly not Richard Russell, but in mid-2011, my metals' decision was motivated by the same reasoning he had reached concerning the DOW.

 Over ten years ago, David Morgan made a public comment about silver that I believe is as relevant today as when it was first expressed.
 He said,